Leeward Islands

 The Leeward Islands (/ˈliːwərd/) are a group of islands situated where the northeastern Caribbean Sea meets the western Atlantic Ocean.
 Starting with the Virgin Islands east of Puerto Rico, they extend southeast to Guadeloupe and its dependencies.
 In English, the term Leeward Islands refers to the northern islands of the Lesser Antilles chain.
 The more southerly part of this chain, starting with Dominica, is called the Windward Islands.
-Dominica was originally considered a part of the Leeward Islands, but was transferred from the British Leeward Islands to the British Windward Islands in 1940.
+Dominica was initially considered a part of the Leeward Islands but was transferred from the British Leeward Islands to the British Windward Islands in 1940.

 Origin of the name

 The name of this island group, Leeward Islands, dates from previous centuries, when sailing ships were the sole form of transportation across the Atlantic Ocean.
-In sailing terminology, 'windward' means towards the source of the wind (upwind), while 'leeward' is the opposite direction (downwind).
-In the West Indies, the prevailing winds, known as the trade winds, blow predominantly out of the northeast.
-Therefore, a sailing vessel departing from the British Gold Coast and the Gulf of Guinea, driven by the trade winds, would normally first encounter Dominica and Martinique, islands most to windward, in their west-northwesterly heading to the final destinations in the Caribbean, Central America, and Northern America.
+In sailing terminology, "windward" means towards the source of the wind (upwind), while "leeward" is the opposite direction (downwind).
+In the West Indies, the prevailing winds, known as the trade winds, blow predominantly out of the southeast.
+Therefore, a sailing vessel departing from the British Gold Coast and the Gulf of Guinea, driven by the trade winds, would usually first encounter Dominica and Martinique, islands most to windward, in their west-northwesterly heading to the final destinations in the Caribbean, Central America, and Northern America.
 This location, Dominica and Martinique, becomes the rough dividing line between the Windward Islands and the Leeward Islands.

-The early Spanish colonizers called Puerto Rico and the islands to the west Sotavento, meaning 'leeward'.
-The islands to the south and east of Puerto Rico were then called Islas de Barlovento, meaning 'windward islands'.
-When the British gained control of many of the Lesser Antilles, they designated Antigua, Montserrat and the islands to the north as the 'Leeward Islands'.
-Guadeloupe and the islands to the south were designated as the 'Windward Islands'.
+The early Spanish explorers called Puerto Rico and the islands to the west Sotavento, meaning "leeward".
+The islands south and east of Puerto Rico were called Islas de Barlovento, meaning "windward islands".
+When the British gained control of many of the Lesser Antilles, they designated Antigua, Montserrat, and the islands to the north as the Leeward Islands.
+Guadeloupe and the islands to the south were designated as the Windward Islands.
 Later on, all islands north of Martinique became known as the Leeward Islands.
-Dominica was transferred to the British Windward Islands in 1940, and is now considered to be part of the Windward Islands.
+Dominica was transferred to the British Windward Islands in 1940 and is now considered part of the Windward Islands.

-However, even in modern usage in languages other than English, notably, Dutch, French, and Spanish, all of the Lesser Antilles from the Virgin Islands to Trinidad and Tobago are known as 'the Windward Islands' (Bovenwindse Eilanden in Dutch, Îles du Vent in French, and Islas de Barlovento in Spanish).
-The ABC islands and the other islands along the Venezuelan coast, known in English as the Leeward Antilles, are known in languages other than English as 'the Leeward Islands'.
+However, even in modern usage in languages other than English, notably Dutch, French, and Spanish, all of the Lesser Antilles from the Virgin Islands to Trinidad and Tobago are known as the Windward Islands (Bovenwindse Eilanden in Dutch, Îles du Vent in French, and Islas de Barlovento in Spanish).
+The ABC islands and the other islands along the Venezuelan coast, known in English as the Leeward Antilles, are known in languages other than English as an equivalent of the Leeward Islands.

-According to the Fijian language dictionary, published in 1872, it is stated that the Leeward Islands were called "Ra" during that time.

 Geography

-The islands are affected by active volcanism, and notable eruptions have occurred in Montserrat in the 1990s and in 2009 to 2010.
+The islands were created mostly by volcanoes in the Lesser Antilles subduction zone.
+Some are still active.
+Notable eruptions occurred in Montserrat in the 1990s and in 2009 to 2010.
 At 1467 m, the highest point is La Grande Soufrière in Guadeloupe.